Best Life Alert Alternatives for 2025 (No Contracts)

 Cost of Medical Alert versus Life Alert

 Like Life Alert, Medical Alert charges some up-front fees but loans out its devices for free.
-Expect to pay $79 for activation programming and, if you opt to pay monthly, you'll also have to cover shipping costs.
+Expect to pay $79 for activation programming.
+If you opt to pay monthly, you'll also have to cover shipping costs.

-The mobile system—that gives you coverage at home and around town—costs $39.95 a month if you can pay for a full year in advance.
+The mobile system — which gives you coverage at home and around town — costs $39.95 a month if you can pay for a full year in advance.
 If you want to pay monthly, that price jumps to $47.95, but you can pay for six months at a time for $44.95 a month.
-Unfortunately, fall detection is the industry standard extra $10 per month, but it's more than worth it for Medical Alert's three-sensor fall detection.
+Fall detection costs an extra $10 per month — the industry standard — but it's more than worth it for Medical Alert's three-sensor fall detection.

 If you don’t want a mobile system, you can get Medical Alert's landline in-home system for just $19.95 per month (paid annually) or $27.95 if you pay monthly.
-Depending on the type of system and how you pay, you can save between $30 and $10 per month with Medical Alert, compared to Life Alert.
-But if you add fall detection, your base price goes up $10 per month—that extra cost gets you fall protection that Life Alert doesn't even offer.
+Depending on the type of system and how you pay, you can save between $30 and $10 per month with Medical Alert compared to Life Alert.
+If you add fall detection, your base price goes up $10 per month — but that extra cost gets you fall protection that Life Alert doesn't even offer.

 Other medical alert systems with fall detection

-Medical Alert's offers a top-tier fall detection device with some of the best sensors and a track record of accuracy.
-But there are more affordable options available from other brands, including some non-wearable solutions.
+Medical Alert offers a top-tier fall detection device with some of the best sensors and a track record of accuracy.
+But there are more affordable options available from other brands.

 Learn more in our full Medical Alert review.